 6. Taking specific medicines

 Not being able to sleep comfortably at night can also be the side-effect of a new medication.
-There are many medications like antidepressants, anti-asthma medications, and blood pressure drugs that can have side-effects, including problems while sleeping.
+There are many medications like antidepressants, anti-asthma medications, and blood pressure drugs that can have side-effects, including problems while sleeping or even potential overdose.
 Other drugs may also lead to daytime drowsiness, which can hamper the entire sleep schedule.
 It’s not just taking these medicines, but even when you stop, they can induce withdrawal symptoms that create difficulty sleeping.

 7. Neurological problems